 Pre-teen, Ages 11 to 13: The Pleasure of Earning

 At this age, kids can take on more responsibility around the house.
-Chores such mowing the lawn, vacuuming, taking out the trash, doing their own laundry, loading and emptying the dishwasher, washing the car are a great way to get kids to help around the house.
+Chores such mowing the lawn, vacuuming, taking out the trash, doing their own laundry, loading and emptying the dishwasher, washing the car is a great way to get kids to help around the house.
 Rather than giving them a set allowance just because theyre a member of your family, give commissions based on chores they accomplish.
 Negotiate reasonable rates for various tasks, have them keep business-like records that you sign off on and pay weekly.

 Allow them to spend a portion of their earnings, save some and share a percentage with a charity.
 Help them monitor their decisions about what to buy.
 Remind them purchasing a pricey piece of sports equipment now may mean they wont be able to afford that new jacket until they can save for it.

-High school, Ages 14 to 18: Transitioning into the Real World
+High school, Ages 14 to 18: Transitioning Into the Real World

 Kids ages 14 and 15 can earn money by working for people outside the family – mowing, babysitting, raking leaves, clearing snow.
 Once they start earning money on their own, its time to help them open their own bank account, raising their money management skills to a higher level.
 Guide them through the process of promptly balancing a checkbook.
 Help them start a savings account for college and other future financial needs.